From embargo to embrace, Saudi Arabia pushes Gulf detente | Politics

 In a gesture of reconciliation, Saudi Crown Prince Mohammed bin Salman and Qatar's emir, Sheikh Tamim bin Hamad al-Thani, hugged on the tarmac before heading to the summit venue in a mirrored building reflecting the desert landscape.
 Sheikh Tamim later tweeted that the summit, which included Egypt, was a "defining moment" for the Gulf bloc.

 Saudi Arabia, the UAE, Bahrain and Egypt severed diplomatic, trade and travel ties with Qatar over allegations Doha supports terrorism and is cosying up to foe Iran.
 Qatar denies the charges and says the embargo aims to curtail its sovereignty.
-Iran's Foreign Minister Mohammad Javad Zarif in a Twitter post congratulated Qatar for "the success of its brave resistance to pressure & extortion".
+Iran Foreign Minister Mohammad Javad Zarif in a Twitter post congratulated Qatar for "the success of its brave resistance to pressure & extortion."

 ALSO READ